IIDonaji/IIDonaji/README.md

 🔗 [Explore the ignitR-package project organization:](https://github.com/ignitR-package)

 ### 🌎 Why This Work
 I’m motivated by the role data can play in understanding and responding to environmental change.
-I enjoy building tools that help bridge the gap between complex datasets and the people working to study and protect natural systems.
+I enjoy building tools that help bridge the gap between complex datasets and the people working to study, protect, and preserve natural and cultural systems.

 ### 📫 Connect with Me
 - [LinkedIn:](www.linkedin.com/in/ixel-m-337911126)